apache/beam/README.md

 ### Setup

+You need Ruby version >= 2.2.0 to build the project.

 Install [Ruby Gems](https://rubygems.org/pages/download), a package management framework for Ruby.

 Install [Bundler](http://bundler.io/v1.3/rationale.html), which  we use to specify dependencies and ensure